Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

-## Metadata for ImageDataset
+## Metadata

-For the each directory a "location.metadata.csv" file is provided to see the information of images.
+For the each directory a "source.metadata.csv" file is provided to see the information of data.

 ## References

-British Museum collection
+- British Museum collection

 https://www.britishmuseum.org/collection/

 </br>
-Cuneiform Digital Library Initiative (CDLI)
+- Cuneiform Digital Library Initiative (CDLI)

 https://cdli.mpiwg-berlin.mpg.de/

 </br>

-Personal photography from national museum of Iran and Takht-e-Jamshid (Persepolis)
+- Personal photography from national museum of Iran and Takht-e-Jamshid (Persepolis)

 ## Glossary

-Insrcription:کتیبه سنگی

-Tablet:کتیبه گلی

 Behistun:بیستون